EGA-archive/beacon2-ri-api/README.md

 ### Managing AAI-LSAAI permissions

 To give the right permissions for AAI you will need to set the permissions of the users inside permissions folder, within the [public_datasets.yml](permissions/public_datasets.yml), [registered_datasets.yml](permissions/registered_datasets.yml), [controlled_datasets.yml](permissions/controlled_datasets.yml) files.
-Now we have developed a UI that allows you to manage all the permissions in a friendly way and no need to open .yml files.
+Now we have developed a UI (beacon admin page∫) that allows you to manage all the permissions in a friendly way and no need to open .yml files.
 Just start the UI, that will run in http://localhost:8010, by executing this command from the deploy folder after the containers are up and running:
 ```bash
 docker exec beacon-permissions bash permissions/permissions-ui/start.sh
 ```